tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

 Service Instance Fate Sharing
 -----------------------------

 A service chain contains multiple service instances (SI) and the failure of a single SI can cause a traffic black hole.
-In releases prior to Contrail Release 5.0, when an SI fails, the service chain continues to forward packets and routes reoriginate on both sides of the service chain.
+In releases prior to Release 5.0, when an SI fails, the service chain continues to forward packets and routes reoriginate on both sides of the service chain.
 The packets are dropped in the SI or by the vRouter causing a black hole.

-Starting in Contrail Release 5.0, when one or more than one SI in a service chain fails, reorigination of routes on both sides of the service chain is stopped and routes automatically converge to a backup service chain that is part of another Contrail cluster.
+Starting in Release 5.0, when one or more than one SI in a service chain fails, reorigination of routes on both sides of the service chain is stopped and routes automatically converge to a backup service chain that is part of another Tungsten Fabric cluster.
 SI fate sharing brings down the service chain and the gateway nodes automatically reroutes traffic to an alternate cluster.

-Starting in Contrail Release 4.1, **segment-based** health check type is used to verify the health of a SI in a service chain.
+Starting in Release 4.1, **segment-based** health check type is used to verify the health of a SI in a service chain.
 To identify a failure of an SI, segment-based health check is configured either on the egress or ingress interface of the SI.
 When SI health check fails, the vRouter agent drops an SI route or a connected route.
 A connected route is also dropped if the vRouter agent restarts due to a software failure, when a compute node reboots, or when long-lived graceful restart (LLGR) is not enabled.
 You can detect an SI failure by keeping track of corresponding connected routes of the service chain address.

 .. note:: When an SI is scaled out, the connected route for an SI interface goes down only when all associated VMs have failed.